-- What does developing countries mean?
-Poor countries - What does gridlock mean?
-Traffic so horrible - What does predict mean?
-To say in advance that something will happen - What does commute mean? moving from to - - What does worsening mean? getting worse
+-What does developing countries mean?

+-What does gridlock mean?

+-What does predict mean?
+To say in advance that something will happen

+-What does commute mean?

+-What does worsening mean?

-Paragraph B: A City and It Mayor
+Paragraph B : A City and It Mayor:

 It might not be a surprise to find that life in affluent cities is improving.
 But what about cities that aren't rich?
 The city of Curitiba, Brazil, proves that it's possible for even a city in a developing country to offer a good life to its residents.
 The mayor of Curitiba for twenty-five years, Jaime Lerner, was an architect and a very practical person.
 Under his leadership, the city planners established a list of priorities-in other words, a list of what was most important to work on.
 They decided to focus on the environment and on the quality of life.
 With an average income of only about \$2000 per person per year, Curitiba has the same problems as many cities.
 However, it also has some creative solutions.